 1. Fleas can Multiply Rapidly

-The life cycle of flea is short, which means that they can multiply rapidly.
+The life cycle of fleas is short, which means that they can multiply rapidly.

 - Adult Fleas can jump onto your dog or cat and feed on its blood and then start laying eggs.